erinshawusc/shell-novice/_episodes/07-find.md

 > ~~~
 > {: .source}
 >
+> If one of the data files is named `animals.csv` and Leah searches for the word "rabbit" using grep, the output will include the filename of the line it matches and the two fields will be separated by a semicolon:
+> ~~~
+> animal-counts/animals.csv:2012-11-05,rabbit,22
+> animal-counts/animals.csv:2012-11-06,rabbit,19
+> ~~~
+> {: .source}
+>
 > She wants to write a shell script that takes a species as the first command-line argument
 > and a directory as the second argument.
+>
-The script should return one file called `species.txt`
+> The script should return one file called `species.txt`
 > containing a list of dates and the number of that species seen on each date.
 > For example using the data shown above, `rabbit.txt` would contain:
 >